When your Christmas budget is tight, it can be a challenge to find the joy in the season. But it doesn’t have to!

 Present your own artwork, use a photo or jump onto Pinterest and check out all the free printables that are widely available.

-You can even get clever on PicMonkey and create an image of your favourite quote with fancy typography and overlays.
+You can even get clever on PicMonkey and create an image of your favorite quote with fancy typography and overlays.

 Are you ready to start your own blog?
 Use my simple, step-by-step guide to take you through the process of getting hosting and setting up your blog, including recommended resources to ensure your blog gets off to a great start and starts making money from day one.
 A special hosting discount is also included (only available through my link) which gives you a huge discount and, a FREE domain).
 I’ve earned $1000’s through my blog, and you can too.